acend/helm-basics-training/content/en/docs/06/02_database.md

 ```

 {{% alert title="Note" color="info" %}}
-Remember the `--dry-run` option from lab 2.
+Remember the `--dry-run=server` option from lab 2.
 This allows you to render the templates without applying them to the cluster.
 {{% /alert %}}